-Intended for word processing and desktop publishing, the $1,099 monitor (plus $599 for an additional video card to run it) can be used by any Macintosh.
+Intended for word processing and desktop publishing, the $1,099 monitor (plus $599 for an additional video card to run it) works with any Macintosh.
 Something of a rarity today, the Macintosh Portrait Display is an early example of the supersized displays Apple would release years later.

 The need for portrait-oriented vertical displays grew out of Apple’s popularity with creatives.
-Although Macs generally took a backseat to Windows-running IBM PCs, in the publishing industry they became ubiquitous within a few years of coming on the market.
+Macs generally took a backseat to IBM PCs running Windows.
+However, Apple computers became ubiquitous in the publishing industry within a few years of coming on the market.

-Macs proved especially good for magazine layouts due to the WYSIWYG (“What You See Is What You Get”) interface, which let people see what the end result of a document or layout would look like before it got printed.
-This was in stark contrast to many PC programs at the time.
-Apple also benefited from programs like early desktop publishing software Aldus PageMaker.
+Macs proved especially good for magazine layouts due to the WYSIWYG (“What You See Is What You Get”) interface, which let users see the end result of a document or layout before printing it.
+This stood in stark contrast to many PC programs at the time.
+Apple also benefited from innovative software like early desktop publishing program Aldus PageMaker.

 A vertical monitor that, like the iPad today, could present the display equivalent of an A4 sheet of paper — only larger — became an obvious next step for Apple.
-The first company to develop something like this was Radius, a startup founded by various Macintosh alumni that would become a manufacturer of Mac clones in the mid-1990s.
+The first company to develop such a screen was Radius, a startup founded by various Macintosh alumni.
+(Radius became a manufacturer of Mac clones in the mid-1990s.)

 The Radius Full Page Display shipped in 1988, a year before the Macintosh Portrait Display.
-(Radius dropped the price of its monitor to $895 to compete with the official Apple alternative.)
+Radius dropped the price of its monitor to $895 when Apple’s alternative arrived the next year.

 Macintosh Portrait Display specs

 The Macintosh Portrait Display offered a resolution of 640 by 870 pixels at a pixel density of 80 dots per inch.
-It also boasted antiglare technology, and an impressively crisp flatscreen form factor.
+It boasted antiglare technology and an impressively crisp flatscreen form factor.

 It wasn’t perfect, though.
-The Macintosh Portrait Display could prove temperamental, and Apple’s own troubleshooting manual noted that “environmental influences” could cause the monitor to glitch.
+The Macintosh Portrait Display could prove temperamental.
+In fact, Apple’s troubleshooting manual noted that “environmental influences” could cause the monitor to glitch.

 The Macintosh Portrait Display lasted until December 1992.
-At the time, it was viewed as a quirky experiment from Apple with only limited applications.
+At the time, people viewed it as a quirky experiment from Apple with only limited applications.
 Today, it appears very clear that an elongated display was an innovation very much worth pursuing — seen most notably through the way we vertically view web pages on our iPhones.

 Do you remember the Macintosh Portrait Display?
 Leave your comments below.